HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Related Work

 \subsection{Infrared Small Target Detection}

-According to different driven paradigms, IRSTD methods can be categorized into model-based methods and learning-based methods.
+According to different driven paradigms, IRSTD methods can be categorized into model- and learning-based methods.
 Model-based methods can be further divided into filter-based methods~\cite{deshpandeMaxmeanMaxmedianFilters1999,zengDesignTopHatMorphological2006}, local contrast-based methods~\cite{chenLocalContrastMethod2014,hanInfraredSmallTarget2018,hanInfraredSmallTarget2021,hanLocalContrastMethod2020}, and low-rank representation-based methods~\cite{gaoInfraredPatchImageModel2013, zhangInfraredSmallTarget2019}.
-These methods usually rely on specific hypotheses, manually designed feature extractors, and hyper-parameters based on prior knowledge.
-Such dependencies often limit their generalization ability in complex real-world scenarios~\cite{chenSSTNetSlicedSpatioTemporal2024}.
-In contrast, learning-based methods achieve superior detection performance due to their powerful feature representation and learning ability.
+These methods typically rely on specific hypotheses, manually designed feature extractors, and hyperparameters based on prior knowledge.
+Such dependencies often limit their generalizability in complex real-world scenarios~\cite{chenSSTNetSlicedSpatioTemporal2024}.
+However, learning-based methods achieve superior detection performance owing to their powerful feature representation and learning ability.
 Depending on the number of reference frames used, learning-based methods can be further classified into single-frame and multi-frame schemes.